Joelnguetoum/generalizer/readme/benchmark.md

 the same flags as the composition: --A, --C, --U, --AC, --AU, --CU, --S.

-The flag -g is not valid for the benchmark, since both composition with and without the rule Greedy-Fail are evaluated.
+The flag -g is not valid for the benchmark, since both composition with and without the rule Fail are evaluated.

 The command to execute to have the result in the table above is: